thoughtbot/ruby-science/book/solutions/replace_subclasses_with_strategies.md

 At this point, we've introduced a parallel inheritance hierarchy.
 During a longer refactor, things may get worse before they get better.
-This is one of several reasons that it's always best to refactor on a branch, separately from any feature work.
+This is one of several reasons that it's always best to refactor in a branch, separately from any feature work.
 We'll make sure that the parallel inheritance hierarchy is removed before merging.